The role of emotional intelligence in Agile is important to understand. It is a skill that is very difficult to master for many people.

 HelpGuide.org goes on to define four key attributes associated with “emotional intelligence”:

-- He liked to be in control of everything and be seen as the “hero” who is leading the entire effort – there was a saying on the team that if it’s not XX’s idea, it sucks
+- Liked to be in control of everything.
+He wanted to be seen as the “hero” who is leading the entire effort.
+There was a saying on the team that if it’s not XX’s idea, it sucks

-- He was opinionated and confrontational, didn’t value other people’s perspective, and attacked other people openly in emails
+- Was opinionated and confrontational, didn’t value other people’s perspective, and attacked other people openly in emails

-- He had such a vested interest in his own ideas and proving himself “right” that he lost objectivity and wasn’t able to see different sides of a decision
+- Had a strong vested interest in his own ideas and proving himself “right”.
+He lost objectivity and wasn’t able to see different sides of a decision

 How does that impact the effectiveness of an Agile team?

-- It can lead to poor decisions because decisions may be biased in favor of one person’s point of view and may not objectively consider all aspects of the problem
+- It can lead to poor decisions.
+Decisions may be biased in favor of one person’s point of view and may not objectively consider all aspects of the problem

 Here’s some excellent additional reading on this subject: